lumeland/lume.land/docs/core/multiple-pages.md

 ## Generate pages from other sources

-This simple concept of using generators to generate pages is very flexible and can be used to any use case.
+This simple concept of using generators to generate pages is very flexible and can be used for many use cases.
 For example, we can generate pages from a Database or an API:

 ```js
 import database from "./my-database.ts";